 RefWorks is a reference management software package that enables you to:

-- Create your own library of relevant references
+- build up your own database of relevant references

-- Insert correctly formatted citations from your RefWorks library into word processing documents
+- add correctly formatted citations to word documents

 RefWorks is a web-based package that can be used from any computer with an internet connection.
 It is particularly useful for undergraduates and taught-course postgraduates preparing projects and dissertations.

-RefWorks is funded by the Library and is a free service to our users.
+RefWorks is funded by Library Services and is a free service to our users.

 You will be taken to the Create Account screen.

-You will receive an email confirming your registration details.
-You are now ready to start using RefWorks.
+You are now ready to start using RefWorks!